CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 Pointers
 ========

-This section provides some background information to better understand the techniques used in this activity.
+This page provides background information to better understand the techniques used in this activity.
-You will find a lot more information online about memory management if you look, possible too much.
+You will find a lot more information online about this topic online, possibly too much.
 The paragraphs below are really highlighting the minimum required to not be surprised by the some the syntax used later.